poppyseedDev/create-podcast/README.md

 ## TODO:
 ### For making audio work:
+- [x] calling Eleven Labs API
-- [ ] test chunking
+- [x] test chunking 5000 characters
-- take all audio files and merge them together
+- [x] take all audio files and merge them together

 ### For making automated podcast generation work
 - look into autoGPT how it works and implement a specific funtionality of iterating until the desired podcast text is done